chocolatey/chocolatey-book/Setting-up-Chocolatey-for-Organizational-Use.md

 One change to your Chocolatey client configuration you will likely want to make is adding a source to your internal feed in additional to removing the public Chocolatey feed as your default source.
 To add a source to your client you can use the choco source command:

-'choco source add --name='MyFeed' --source='https://yourfeed:443/chocolatey' --priority=0'<br>
+* choco source add --name='MyFeed' --source='https://yourfeed:443/chocolatey' --priority=0<br>
-'choco source remove --name=chocolatey'
+* choco source remove --name=chocolatey

 Here I added my hosted feed named 'MyFeed' as a source and removed the community feed.
 This means that by default clients will not attempt to download and install packages from the community feed unless specified.